-- a) Rating Achievement Plan, as described in Section 3. - b) The Simulation Report, as described in Section 4. - c) Building design information, to the extent available at the time of the reviews, including but not limited to: - 1) Mechanical drawings and specifications, - 2) Electrical drawings and specifications, - 3) Hydraulic drawings and specifications, - 4) Architectural plans including façade construction details, façade/glazing materials and other relevant architectural specifications - 5) HVAC control strategy documentation
+- a) Rating Achievement Plan, as described in Section 3.

+- b) The Simulation Report, as described in Section 4.

+- c) For base building and whole buildings, the building design information, to the extent available at the time of the reviews, including but not limited to:

+- 1) Mechanical drawings and specifications,

+- 2) Electrical drawings and specifications,

+- 3) Hydraulic drawings and specifications,

+- 4) Architectural plans including façade construction details, façade/glazing materials and other relevant architectural specifications

+- 5) HVAC control strategy documentation

+- d) For tenancy and whole buildings, the tenant fitout design information, to the extent available at the time of the reviews, including but not limited to:

+- 1) Mechanical drawings and specifications,

+- 2) Electrical drawings and specifications,

+- 3) Hydraulic drawings and specifications,

+- 4) Architectural plans and specifications

+- 5) Equipment selections

+- 6) HVAC control strategy documentation

-Other documents might also be reviewed dependent on the project.
+Other documents might also be reviewed, dependent on the project.